The Recruiter (Squid Game): Background

+The Recruiter was previously a guard at the Games, serving first as a worker and then as a soldier.
+At one point, he killed his own father who had lost a game.
+He was later promoted to his current position.

 Squid Game season 1

 The Recruiter dedicated himself to recruiting people for the Game.
 With few spots left in the Game, he approached Seong Gi-hun on the subway and offered him the chance to win money playing ddakji.
 When Gi-hun lost and could not pay him, the Recruiter slapped him, and this continued until Gi-hun won and the Recruiter paid him.
 Gi-hun refused the game card, and the Recruiter began to tell him everything documented in his life and gave him the card to think about the opportunity.
 Gi-hun phoned him to participate.
 A year later, Gi-hun finds the Recruiter playing with someone else and the Recruiter sees Gi-hun, realizing he won, gives him a smile and leaves on the subway.